adelevie/iron_response/README.md

 # iron_response

-Provides a response object for IronWorkers.
+Glues together IronWorker and AWS S3 to provide a response object to remote worker scripts.
+This allows you to write massively concurrent Ruby programs without worrying about threads.

 ```ruby
 require "iron_response"